Return To Honor Roll Page

 The Wall: Panel 63W - Row 018

 * At the time of the ambush the Tactical Area Of Responsibility was located in Bien Hoa Province.
-Sometime after the war the area was changed to Long Khan Province.
+SGT Lara died in a military hospital in Long Khan Provence two days later.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~